musman-uk/portfolio/workflow-process/portfolio-design/README.md

 ### 📑 Overview
 This process captures the redesign of my portfolio repository.
 The original structure placed everything at the root, which made it easy to scan but left little sense of hierarchy or rhythm.
 Visitors could see the files, but not the relationships between them, and there was no clear invitation to explore further.

 The redesign introduces a root level table of contents, a tree diagram, and consistent nested READMEs.
 Together, these changes create a portfolio that is easier to navigate, more coherent in tone, and more transparent in how it presents itself.
 The portfolio is no longer just a container for projects, but a reflection of the principles that guide my work.

 ---

 ### 📌 Purpose
 The redesign was guided by a set of clear aims:

 - **Orientation for visitors**: to give anyone arriving at the repository an immediate sense of where they are and what they can explore, without needing to guess or scroll aimlessly.
+The inclusion of a table of contents and navigation tree was a deliberate choice to provide freedom of movement.
+Visitors can skim quickly, dive into detail, or move fluidly between sections depending on their preference.
 - **Consistency of tone**: to ensure that each nested README opens with the same voice and structure, so the experience feels unified rather than fragmented.
 - **Balance of minimalism and warmth**: to keep descriptions concise while still using language that invites exploration and engagement.
 - **Transparency of process**: to treat the redesign itself as part of the portfolio, showing that structure and presentation are not hidden scaffolding but part of the work on display.